Scientists weigh AI’s promise and challenges at the Comer Climate Conference

 She explained that as glaciers move across land, they pick up a wide range of sediment from fine clay particles to large boulders.
 Her AI model tends to overlook smaller debris in X-ray images since it cannot easily detect grains smaller than about a millimeter.

-Claire Jasper introduced IRD identified by AI in X-ray images during her presentation.
+Claire Jasper introduced ice-rafted debris, discarded from past glaciers and identified by AI in X-ray images during her presentation.
 (Sheryl Zhang/Medill)

 “I’m not saying that one method is better than the other,” Jasper said.
-“The AI method is a cool thing to explore and hopefully people will start using it in the future — but there’re a lot of other methods as well.”
+“The AI method is a cool thing to explore and hopefully people will start using it in the future — but there are a lot of other methods as well.”

-Alley, who studies climate and energy systems, noted that while AI tools can accelerate discovery, they also come with significant energy demands and raise environmental, social and ethical challenges.
+Glaciologist Richard Alley, a veteran climate researcher and professor at Pennsylvania State University, noted that while AI tools can accelerate discovery, they also come with significant energy demands and raise environmental, social and ethical challenges.

 He said AI is “a little bit energy hungry,” because training large models consumes significant computational power, which leads to electric price shocks.